 Most people think that because I like to entertain, I also like to cook.
 This couldn’t be any further from the truth.
-Planning the menu, of course, is an ever important part of a successful soiree, however; this task is most often left up to my Mom or her best friend Leslie who have flawless taste in food and a surefire stock of recipes.
+Planning the menu, of course, is an ever-important part of a successful soiree, however; this task is most often left up to my Mom or her best friend Leslie who has a flawless taste in food and a surefire stock of recipes.

 Entertaining, in fact, is one of the few times I actually enjoy cooking.
 You see, as a single gal most meals I prepare are for one.
 I find it hard to get enthused about preparing a meal that only I will be able to enjoy.
 The thrill of pulling off a new recipe is just not as fun when not shared with a friend.

 Maybe that is why I like hosting parties so much — it challenges me to experiment in the kitchen and also comes with the added pressure of getting it right.